UKIkarus/LearnToCloud/Phase 1 - Linux and Bash/My_Attempts.md

 - `sudo` - Superuser do is a command that allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.
   **Benefits/Use Cases**: Essential for performing administrative tasks that require elevated privileges.
 It ensures that only authorized users can execute commands that could affect the system's configuration or security.
 In this challenge we used "sudo" in order to access another users home-directory and read the ".profile" contents.

+- `systemctl` - A command to examine and control the systemd system and service manager.
+  **Benefits/Use Cases**: Essential for managing system services, including starting, stopping, restarting, and checking the status of services.
+In Challenge 9, it was used to restart the `systemd-resolved` service, it was also used in challenge 11 to restart the nginx service once the port was updated.

+- `scp` - Secure copy command is used to copy files between hosts on a network.
+  **Benefits/Use Cases**: Useful for securely transferring files between local and remote systems over SSH.
+In Challenge 10, it was used to upload a file to the remote server.

+- `nano` - A simple text editor for Unix-like systems.
+  **Benefits/Use Cases**: Useful for editing configuration files directly from the terminal.
+In Challenge 9 and 11, it was used to edit configuration files, though vi or any other editors could have been used in its place.

+- `tcpdump` - A command-line packet analyzer.
+  **Benefits/Use Cases**: Useful for capturing and analyzing network traffic.
+In Challenge 12, it was used to capture and analyze ICMP packets to find the flag, very useful when wanting a low level view of what is being sent and received across your network.

+- `wall` - A command to send a message to all logged-in users.
+  **Benefits/Use Cases**: Useful for broadcasting messages to all users currently logged in on the system.
+In Challenge 10, I believe it was used to notify users when a new file was added to the `ctf_challenges` directory based on the response that appeared after I sent a file using SCP, thus I added it here for reference.
 </details>